University Of Alabama At Birmingham

 Food as medicine: keto diet tested for bipolar disorder in rural south

-Symptom relief Not yet recruitingThis pilot study will test whether a high-fat, low-carbohydrate (ketogenic) diet can reduce symptoms of bipolar disorder and improve metabolic side effects when added to standard treatment.
-The study will enroll 100 adults with bipolar disorder in rural Alabama.
-Participants will…
+Symptom relief Not yet recruitingThis pilot study will test whether a high-fat, low-carbohydrate ketogenic diet can reduce symptoms of bipolar disorder when added to standard treatments.
+The study will enroll 100 adults in rural Alabama and measure changes in mania severity.
+The goal is to see if a dietary appro…

 Phase: NA • Sponsor: University of Alabama at Birmingham • Aim: Symptom relief